tilkinsc/COTP/README.md

 ## License

-This library is licensed under GNU General Public License v3.0.
+This library is licensed under MIT.

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)